As the old marketing proverb goes: people are more likely to trust what others say about you over what you say about yourself.

 Take Facebook Ads, for example.
 At first, it delivered an incredible ROI to marketers.
 But as more flocked over, the more expensive it became.

-The same goes for influencer marketing.
+The same goes for social influencer marketing.
 As influencers become more sought after on popular platforms, the more expensive it will be to work with them.

 To stay ahead of the curve, get on board new and emerging platforms before they become over-saturated.
 This is exactly what ADIDAS and Pharrell did with Snapchat Stories in the early days.
 In just less than 24 hours, their co-branded Story generated 3.5 million views.